Adopting Retired Racing Greyhounds as Pets

 Why Give an Unwanted Greyhound a Home?

 If you are thinking of adopting a large dog, why not consider giving a retired racing Greyhound a home?
-Greyhounds are gentle and social dogs.
+They are gentle and social dogs.
 They make great pets and quickly become part of the family.

 Greyhounds Do Not Need a Lot of Exercise